saileille/Ice-Hockey-Sim/README.md

   - Added player birthday to player screen.
   - Made the name database not compile with the source code (Cannot be user-edited yet though).
   - Gave up on the idea of an iOS release for now.
+  - Webview2 comes with the installer now, so Internet connection is not required for Windows users.
   - Fixed a visual bug where playoff wins were not visible.
   - Fixed a visual bug where latest results were showing the most recent ones and next games were showing the last scheduled games of the competition.
   - Fixed a visual bug where you could not see approached players in the team screen.